 Eat: There are some great options that are my go-tos in this category.

 - Plant protein: I love to eat a serving of nuts daily.
 Walnuts and almonds are known for their omega 3 fatty acids.
 A quarter cup of nuts makes a great snack.
-Eating more nuts was associated with lower risk of heart disease, coronary heart disease, and stroke.
+Eating more nuts was associated with lower risk of heart disease, coronary artery disease, and stroke.
 Lentils are high in fiber, high in protein, easy to cook, and may cause less gastrointestinal (GI) discomfort than beans.
 A higher intake of legumes (beans and peas) is linked to lower heart disease risk.

 - Fish and seafood: My favorites are salmon or seared ahi tuna because they are high in protein, have fewer calories and contain healthy heart Omega 3 fatty acids.